 Billy is a supportive Sunflower Riparian, a nearby set of hands when the Stewards are otherwise occupied.
 He loves having the opportunity to play “farmer” and occasionally get his hands dirty while avoiding the more laborious elements of farm life.
 He lives at Caer Aisling, a house just ½ mile away from Sunflower River, where he takes great care and pride in maintaining the large labyrinth.
 The labyrinth poses an existential challenge to Billy, as it is a project that can never be finished; always a reminder to live in the journey.
 He and his pug, Gaspar, spend most of the year in Brownsville, TX, where they teach and study sociology at The University of Texas Rio Grande Valley.

 We host an ever-revolving crew of interns.
-They stay here for anything from a week to six months, to learn about organic farming (and sometimes also to learn about community living, or paganism), and do a work-trade for room and board while they are at Sunflower River.
-We host interns through the WWOOF program.
-If you are interested in applying for our internship program, please email email@example.com with a detailed cover letter discussing your experience & interests.
-Please also be aware that our calendar nearly always runs 2-4 months ahead, and we cannot accomodate last-minute requests.
+Volunteers stay here for anything from 1-6 months, to learn about organic farming (and sometimes also to learn about community living, or paganism), and do a work-trade for room and board while they are at Sunflower River.
+We host interns through the WWOOF program and through Workaway.
+If you are interested in applying for our internship program, please email firstname.lastname@example.org with a detailed cover letter discussing your experience & interests.
+Please also be aware that our calendar nearly always runs 2-4 months ahead, and we cannot usually accomodate last-minute requests.

 Tybalt is both an absolute love bug, and an absolute brat.
 He moved to Sunflower River in February 2013, and found himself right at home and owning the place within a day.
 There is very little he won’t sleep on.
 He’s quick to cuddle, purr, and head-butt everybody, and always accepts affection.
 He also insists on staying out late, waking up early, and getting into everything.
 His favorite question is “are you gonna eat that?”